 4. Filing one Form 5500 for multiple benefit plans without a wrap document.

 Why is this a mistake?
-Technically, the filing would be considered delinquent.
+Technically, because the filing would be improperly filed, it would be deemed not filed at all and therefore delinquent.
 Penalties have increased in recent years, making this a costly mistake.

 How do you overcome this?
 Ensure that you have merged any and all ERISA qualified plans into one umbrella document.
 Before you create one umbrella document, be sure to evaluate the number of covered participants in each plan at the start of the plan year.